 I was sitting across the hatch cover from Ze, looking down at the skipjack tuna he had just retrieved from the icebox.
-“I caught this fish,” he said with an obvious pride, running his hand over the tuna’s slick side.
+“I caught this fish,” he proudly said, running his hand down the tuna’s slick side.
 It really was a beautiful fish — a butterball — so plump and meaty, so full of culinary potential.

-My hunger, which had thankfully gone on a diversionary walk during the morning’s activities, was now back at the front door pounding away.
-Ze couldn’t help but notice my desire, and he tapped right into it.
+My hunger, which had gone on a diversionary walk through the morning’s activities, was now back at the front door pounding away.
+Ze saw my interest and he tapped right into it.

-“This will be a very good lunch,” he said, his eyes gleaming.
+“This will be a very good lunch,” he chirped.

 “Yes?”
 My voice trembled with anticipation.

-Lying side by side on the hatch cover, the two crimson steaks looked better than bars of gold bullion.
-(You can’t eat metal).
-I was panting again, a dog begging for scraps, following Ze’s every move as he neatly trimmed the skin from each slab, then cut the meat into thick red blocks.
-All of the pieces were tossed into the farinha pan for a final rinsing with seawater.
+Lying side by side on the hatch cover, those two crimson steaks looked better than bars of gold bullion.
+(You can’t eat metal.)
+I was panting again, a dog begging for scraps, following Ze’s every move as he neatly trimmed the skin from each slab.
+He then cut the meat into thick red blocks, tossing all of the pieces into the farinha pan for a final rinsing with seawater.

-Glistening in the sun, those large chunks of tuna had me spellbound.
-They were so thick and juicy, so supple and tender, so perfectly square — it was enough to make even the most obsessive compulsive, sushi-loving heart go pitapat.
-How I longed to reach over and grab a meaty block — just one — and pop it into my mouth.
-Ummm!
+Those glistening cubes had me spellbound.
+Never before had I seen tuna so thick and fresh, so tender and juicy, so perfectly square.
+It was enough to make even the most obsessive-compulsive, sushi-loving heart go pitapat.
+How I longed to reach over and grab a chunk — just one — and pop it into my watering mouth.

-I started to have visions: green wasabi islands floating in a sea of low-sodium soy sauce, lapping on the shores of pickled ginger — miles and miles of sweet pickled ginger. . .
-And towering over those ginger beaches, like the granite domes of Pão de Açucar, Dois Irmãos, and Pedra da Gavea, were bottles of ice-cold Japanese beer — the big ones — to wash it all down: Kirin, Asahi, Sapporo–oh-oh!
+I started to have visions: green wasabi islands, floating in a sea of low-sodium soy sauce, lapping on the shores of pickled ginger — miles and miles of sweet, pickled ginger.
+And towering over those ginger beaches, like the granite domes of Pão de Açucar, Dois Irmãos, and Pedra da Gavea, were ice-cold bottles of Japanese beer — the big ones — to wash it all down.

 I knew they wouldn’t eat the fish raw, so my fantasies turned to how Ze would cook it.
 Images of exquisitely fried tuna now pervaded my thoughts.
-I could see the blocks browning in the pan, could smell the heady aroma of grilled fish in the air, could taste the savory juices bursting in my mouth — my olfactory receptors rocketing to new heights!
-I closed my eyes and swallowed yet another mouthful of stale saliva.
+I could see the blocks browning in the pan, smell the heady aroma of sizzling tuna in the air, taste the savory juices bursting in my mouth — my olfactory receptors rising to new heights.
+I closed my eyes and swallowed another mouthful of stale saliva.

-Like a kid outside a candy store with his nose on the glass, I looked up at Ze and just had to ask, “So, Ze—how do you cook the fish?”
+Like a kid outside a candy store with his nose pressed to the glass, I looked up at Ze and just had to ask, “So Ze, how do you cook the fish?”

 “Oh, really?”
 The easier the better, I thought.

-“Then I put in the onion, pepper and tomato,” now pointing at the vegetables João had just chopped up.
+“Then I put in the onion, pepper, and tomato.”

-My God!
-Tuna fajitas!
-This was even better than I imagined.
+My God — tuna fajitas!
+This was even better than I had imagined.